Blue-Eyed Mary, Spring Blue-Eyed Mary, Chinese Houses

-I found a HUGE colony of Collinsia verna growing on a friend’s farm outside of town when I was exploring for wildflowers and Morels on April 27 (2020).
-It was my first time to visit this area and my first siting of this species.
-Besides the huge colony growing in a fairly open area, they were hit and miss throughout the woods.
-After several hours walking through the woods, I went home with lots of photos but no mushrooms.
+I found a HUGE colony of Collinsia verna growing on a friend’s farm outside of town when I was exploring for wildflowers and morels on April 27 in 2020.
+It was my first time visiting this area and my first sighting of this species.
+Besides the huge colony growing in a fairly open area, they were hit-and-miss throughout the woods.
+After several hours of walking through the woods, I went home with lots of photos but no mushrooms.
+I left the one I found.